What jobs am I prepared for with an Integrated Studies degree?

 - A student pursuing Arts Administration integrated Music and Business

 - A student pursuing Fashion Merchandising integrated Art, Theatre, and Marketing

 Our students are employed in many different industries and are successful in gaining admission to graduate school.
 Matt Woods, a 2014 Integrated Studies graduate, was accepted to the prestigious Mayo Medical School at the Mayo Clinic in Rochester, Minnesota.
 Read more about Matt's acceptance here.
 Matt was also accepted at the Johns Hopkins School of Medicine and matriculated there in Fall 2015.

 It is important to note that an Integrated Studies degree does NOT provide any licensure or certification.
 For example, if you want to teach, an Integrated Studies degree will not provide you with a teaching license.
 To be a licensed teacher, you would need to complete a degree from the School of Education.

-We encourage you to use the UTC Career & Student Employment Center.
-They have services that will help you with resume building, preparing for your interview and job searching.
+We encourage you to use the UTC Center for Career and Leadership Development.
+They have services that will help you with resume building, preparing for your interview, and job searching.